-Dosing choices depend on the type of sex, although daily dosing has generally been recommended.
+Dosing choices depend on the type of sex you have.

-Anyone having receptive vaginal/frontal sex can quick-start with a double dose (two pills).
+Everyone can start PrEP with a double dose (two pills).
 This works in two hours rather than the old advice to take daily PrEP for 7 days before sex.

 After sex, take daily PrEP (one pill) for seven days.
-For daily PrEP, current guidelines recommend at least six daily doses a week.
-This might be reduced in the 2024 UK guidelines.
+To continue with daily PrEP, just needs at least four daily doses each week.

 Anyone having insertive or receptive anal sex or insertive vaginal/frontal sex can use 2:1:1 event-based dosing.
 Event-based dosing using 2:7 dosing is recommended for receptive vaginal/frontal sex.
-Please see p15 to 20.
+Please see pages 15 to 20.

 PrEP is very safe with hormone treatment.
-Even though you might worry about drug interactions, neither your hormone or PrEP levels will be affected.
-Liverpool University produce an excellent guide to drug interactions between hormone treatments and other HIV meds:
+PrEP will not affect your drug levels of your hormone and hormones don't affect PrEP.
+An excellent guide to drug interactions between hormone treatments and other HIV meds is at this link:

-www.hiv-druginteractions.org/printable\charts
+www.hiv-druginteractions.org/printable_charts